eebbesen/caruby2go/README.md

 caruby2go is a gem that exposes [the car2go api](https://code.google.com/p/car2go/wiki/index_v2_1).

-For most operations you need to [get your own consumer key from car2go](https://www.car2go.com/en/austin/car2go-apps/).
+For all operations you need to [get your own consumer key from car2go](https://www.car2go.com/en/austin/car2go-apps/).

 ## Installation